-Today, the red mulberry tree is an uncommon sight in both the natural landscape and the nursery trade.
-It has been overtaken by the invasive White Mulberry, which outcompetes and hybridizes with the Red Mulberry.
+The red mulberry tree (Morus rubra) is an uncommon sight in both the natural landscape and the nursery trade.
+It has been overtaken by the invasive white mulberry, which out-competes and hybridizes with the red mulberry.
 When used in garden design, the red mulberry is chosen for its ornamental value and, occasionally, its delicious fruit often used in jams and pies.

 Whether choosing the tree because it is a native and the idea of fresh berries is enticing, or the grand spreading shade tree’s pendulous red fruit is attractive to the eye, the red mulberry deserves closer inspection.

 |Botanical Name||Morus rubra|

 |Mature Size||35-50 ft. tall, 30-40 ft. wide|

 |Soil pH||Neutral to Basic|

 |Hardiness Zone||4-8 (USDA)|

 Red Mulberry Tree Care

 If planted and attended to with some affection, the red mulberry tree is a beautiful, large, stately species that can produce a bountiful harvest of berries.